passionbytes/dataaitrendsicebergmeetup/README.md

-# Spark + Iceberg Quickstart Image
+# Spark + Iceberg DataAITrends AbuDhabi Quickstart Image

 This is a docker compose environment to quickly get up and running with a Spark environment and a local Iceberg catalog.
 It uses a postgres database as a JDBC catalog.